 -- Barry Spacks, Poet Laureate

-Tai's top-ranking philosophy blog explores the architecture of reality, the mysteries of existence and the role of the dreamer in the modern age.
+Since 2010, Tai has authored top-ranking philosophy blog, PARALLAX: Exploring The Architecture of Reality, investigating the mysteries of existence and the role of the dreamer in our times.

-Published in 2017 by Sealskin Press, co-authored with Alissa Hatman & Sara Jackson-Holman, "Her Animal Inheritance" investigates intimacy, emotional memory, wild femininity and how we hold the pain we carry.
+Published in 2017 by Sealskin Press, co-authored with Alissa Hattman & Sara Jackson-Holman, "Her Animal Inheritance" investigates intimacy, emotional memory, wild femininity and how we hold the pain we carry.

 “These poems take turns as they speak, question, honor, and validate each other.
 These poems listen.
 In this way, the poets are aware of their judgements, and they are aware of their losses.
 It is not easy to be this vulnerable.
 Expressions of desire and dreams live and thrive across the deep ravines of grief and regret.
 And like an altar on the hearth of a wise woman’s home, these poems hold space for spirit.”